Mather classes of Schubert varieties via small resolutions: Chern-Mather classes for Schubert varieties in the orthogonal Grassmannian

-over the torus-fixed points $X^T$ of $X$ where $N_FX$ is the normal bundle over $X$ at the torus-fixed point $F$ such that $d_f$ is the rank of $N_fX$ as well as the codimension of $F$ in $X$.
+over the torus-fixed point set $X^T$ of $X$ where $N_FX$ is the normal bundle over $X$ at the connected components $F$ such that $d_F$ is the rank of $N_FX$ as well as the codimension of $F$ in $X$.

-\end{theorem} We additionally need the lemma below to apply Theorem \ref{Bott}. \begin{lemma}[{\cite[Lemma 5.1.4]{Benjamin}}] Let $X$ be a variety with a trivial $T$-action.
+\end{theorem} We note that $X^T$ is also smooth, so that it has normal bundle $N_FX$.
+We additionally need the lemma below to apply Theorem \ref{Bott}. \begin{lemma}[{\cite[Lemma 5.1.4]{Benjamin}}] Let $X$ be a variety with a trivial $T$-action.
 Suppose $E_{\chi}\rightarrow X$ is a $T$-equivariant vector bundle of rank $r$ over $X$ and the $T$-action in $E_{\chi}$ is given by the character $\chi$.
 Then the $T$-equivariant Chern class of the vector bundle $E_{\chi}$ is

 Furthermore, if $X$ is a point, it becomes